CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 No?

+Seriously?

-Well, you probably don't use Flask very often.
-In that case, I would highly recommend this book if you're looking to get started, or solidify your foundation, like me.
-If you don't want to buy it, you can simply follow on his site [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+Well, you probably don't use Flask very often if that's the case.
+Let's change that.
+I would highly recommend this book if you're looking to get started, or solidify your foundation, like I am.
+If you can't afford to buy it, you can simply follow on his site [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 It's almost the same as the book.
 Alternatively, check out the [code base](https://github.com/miguelgrinberg/flasky).
-You can get the code for each chapter of the book by 'git check'-ing the branch tags.
+You can get the code for each chapter of the book by 'git check'-ing the branch tags for each chapter.
+It's all very efficiently managed by Miguel.

 Trust me, this guy has the most educative resources by far, when it comes to flask (to the best of my very limited knowledge, of course).
 But seriously, his book is really awesome.
 Highly, highly recommend.

+Thanks Miguel!

 - Tutorials
   - I also went through this cool tutorial on converting old footage to 4K + 60fps + colorized with AI.
 You may have guessed it.
 They threw Jason's (@citnaj on twitter) DeOldify algorithm into the mix.
 Really cool.